georgevc15/restfull-laravel-php/readme.md

 # Metting app

+Logged in users can create meetings, register and unregister to a meeting.
-The app allows users to register to the app.
-They can register and unregister to a meetings Users can create, update and delete meetings
+The apps also allows users to create, update and delete meetings.

 ## Technologies used